Sourcing and Manufacturing in China

 Production Planning:

-• Develop a comprehensive production plan that outlines schedules, resources, and contingencies.
+Develop a comprehensive production plan that outlines schedules, resources, and contingencies to ensure a smooth and efficient workflow.

 Pro Tip: Use Gantt charts to visualise timelines and manage dependencies effectively.